quirpyty/poje2/README.md

 Burn Event: When tokens are burned, the Burn event fires off.
 It helps you track token destruction and maintain transparency.

 License
 MyToken is licensed under the MIT License.
-You're free to use, modify, and distribute it as you see fit.
-Check out the LICENSE file for all the details.